lairdrt/flaskapp/README.md

 - Select **Enable SSH** then **Allow public-key authentication only**
 - Select **Set authorized_keys for 'username'** and paste your known SSH public key here
 - Select **Set username and password** then enter a username of choice and a password for that user
+- Select **Configure wireless LAN** then enter the SSID (name) and password for your wireless network
 - Set locale settings as necessary
 - Finally, select **SAVE**
 9. Select **WRITE** and then confirm the write operation
 10. After the write operation is complete, exit the imager program
+11. Eject the USB card reader and remove the MicroSD card from the reader
+12. Make sure power is **OFF** on the Raspberry Pi
+13. Insert the MicroSD card into the Raspberry Pi memory card slot
+14. Turn power **ON** to the Raspberry Pi and wait ~5 minutes for the initial boot

 ![raspberryimager](https://user-images.githubusercontent.com/31704471/217862792-f901a345-8240-4f40-b4bb-72879dc80222.png)